 Each year on Tisha B’Av in August, the Jews keep a fast to commemorate the destruction of both of their temples with worshipers reciting Lamentations and other dirges.
 The first temple, Solomon’s Temple, was built during his reign, 970—930 BC, and destroyed by Nebuchadnezzar and the Babylonians in 586 BC.
 The temple was reconstructed in 516 BC, with a significant expansion in 19 BC by Herod.
 The Romans under Titus destroyed Herod’s Temple in AD 70 to crush the Jewish revolt that had been going on for four years.

 The destruction of Herod’s Temple in AD 70 by Titus was predicted by Jesus in Matthew 24:1–2 and Luke 23:28–31.
 The Bible also predicted the restoration of the Jews to their native land (Ezekiel 36:24, 33–35).
 The nation of Israel was reestablished on May 15, 1948, by a United Nations resolution.

-As a consequence of Israel’s rejection of the Messiah, God substituted for the physical nation of Israel a new people in spirit.
-God’s people are not an ethnic group, but those who inwardly bear his Holy Spirit (Romans 2:28–29).
-In the age of the New Covenant in Jesus Christ, those who receive forgiveness and salvation through the atoning sacrifice of Jesus—whether Jew or Gentile (Romans 1:16)—become children of God, and thus are called the real “seed of Abraham” (Galatians 3:26–29).
+Although the Jewish people have been restored to their geographic and political nation, they have yet to be restored to their covenant relationship with God because they have rejected their Messiah, Jesus Christ.
+As a consequence of Israel’s rejection of the Messiah, God has paused His work with the physical nation of Israel.
+Israel will be ultimately restored, and God will fulfill all of His promises to her.
+Today God is working through His church, everyone—Jew and Gentile—who is indwelt by the Holy Spirit (Romans 1:16; 2:28–29).
+In the age of the New Covenant in Jesus Christ, those who receive forgiveness and salvation through the atoning sacrifice of Jesus become children of God and thus are called the “seed of Abraham” (Galatians 3:26–29).